 Think about it, Jenny.
 Jesus had a perfect opportunity to revile the Devil and even to harm him when he had him alone in the wilderness for forty days and nights during the temptation, but he never did.
 Why?
 In time, God will punish Satan with a punishment that is far beyond our imaginations.
 But when it is time, God will do it, not us.
 And no hot-headed and sharp-tongued abuse that we may try to heap upon him or his followers ever pleases God.

 Part of learning to walk in the Spirit, Jenny, is learning to hate as God does.
-To that end, you may want to read the brief Broadcaster I wrote some years back on "How to Hate Sin".
-It is on the web site in the Broadcasters section.
+To that end, you may want to read the brief Broadcaster I wrote some years back on “How to Hate Sin”.